nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/colour/colour-guidance.md

 - [Sequential Data Colour Standards](../seq-data/)

 Colour can be used to connect information.
 For example, if data is showing various suppliers, individual suppliers should be represented by the same colour across charts.
-ie: if 'Supplier H' appears across multiple visualisations, the same colour should be used to represent 'Supplier H' each time it appears.
+i.e.: if 'Supplier H' appears across multiple visualisations, the same colour should be used to represent 'Supplier H' each time it appears.

 ![Pie chart with 3 slices, coloured with tints of NHS Blue](../images/pie_eg.png)
 ![Column chart with 3 bars, coloured with tints of NHS Blue](../images/column_eg.png)

 ::: details Source - choosing colours

-[How to Choose Colors for Data Visualizations][colours 5]
+[How to Choose Colours for Data Visualisations][colours 5]

 :::